Cost of a Remodel vs. the Cost of Moving

 Have you outgrown your home?
-Does the home feel outdated?
+Does it feel outdated?
 Do you feel cramped and need space?
 Before you decide to make a major move and contact a real estate agent, we want to provide you with some information about moving versus home remodeling.

 Is there still love for your home?
-Beyond, wanting more space or an updated home, there are a multitude of emotions and reasons to consider when deciding to move or to stay.
+Beyond wanting more space or an updated home, there are a multitude of reasons to consider when deciding to move or to stay.
 Deciding to leave your neighbors and close friends can be emotional.
 Other major factors include school district and community.
 Starting over in a new place can be daunting.
-The home remodel-or-move quandary challenges homeowners whether to move or to stay put, thus making changes to their house.
+All of these factors play into the decision of whether to move or stay put.

 Three Reasons Why Homeowners Choose Remodeling Over Moving

-Beyond the emotional consideration of owning a home, there are external factors why homeowners are choosing to stay in their homes.
+Beyond the emotional consideration of owning a home, there are external factors why homeowners are choosing to stay.
 The home improvement industry has reported a sharp rise in remodeling spending.
-Three reasons why home owners are choosing remodeling over moving: shortage of inventory of homes for sale, rising rates of mortgages and access to more home equity.
+Three reasons why home owners are choosing remodeling over moving: shortage of inventory of homes for sale, rising rates of mortgages, and access to more home equity.

 1. Inventory Shortage

 Low housing inventory has contributed to a spike in remodeling as buyers pour money into their current homes instead of moving — often using home equity to do it.